aspose-words/Aspose.Words-API-References-Tutorials/english/net/basic-conversions/docx-to-epub/_index.md

 In this step-by-step tutorial, we will guide you on how to use Aspose.Words for .NET to convert a Word document in Docx format to the Epub format.
 We will explain the provided C# source code and show you how to implement it in your own projects.

 To get started, ensure that you have Aspose.Words for .NET installed and set up in your development environment.
-If you haven't done so, download and install the library from the official website.
+If you haven't done so, download and install the library from the [Aspose.Releases](https://releases.aspose.com/words/net/).

 ## Step 1: Initializing the Document Object